 Homeowners are to complete the Architectural Review form via the management company's platform.
-All ARC requests must be submitted at least 30 days BEFORE planning to start work.
 Depending on the change requested, it may be necessary to submit plot plans showing location of requested change, Elevation drawing(s) showing the measurements of the change requested as well as any landscaping that will be affected, and description of materials (including paint or stain samples, styles, pictures, dimensions, etc.) to be used.

 Work cannot begin until the homeowner receives approval in writing.
-Applications submitted without appropriate supporting documentation will automatically be denied.
-The Architectural Review form prompts homeowners to consult governing documents of the Dunhill Subdivision and to talk with their neighbors (on all sides) about the change.
+If applications are submitted without appropriate supporting documentation the homeowner will be contacted by the Dunhill Property Manager and informed about the missing documentation.
+Applications that remain incomplete will automatically be denied.
+The Architectural Review form prompts homeowners to consult governing documents of the Dunhill Subdivision.
+The process also requires applicants to talk with their neighbors (on all sides) about the change and get signatures on the Neighbor Signature Page.